-WASHINGTON, July 2.-The commissioner of internal revenue has decided that railroad companies making a charge for excess baggage of passengers shall be required to affix a 1-cent stamp to bills of lading covering such excess, in the same manner as express companies are required to stamp their bills of lading.
+WASHINGTON, July 2.- The commissioner of internal revenue has decided that railroad companies making a charge for excess baggage of passengers shall be required to affix a 1-cent stamp to bills of lading covering such excess, in the same manner as express companies are required to stamp their bills of lading.

 For Extorting Money.

-TOPERA, Kan., July 2. - Fletcher Helms, deputy sheriff of Shawnee county, is now in jail here charged with malfeasance in office and obtain-ing money under false pretenses.
-Helms was caught in the act of extort-ing money from Vera Knowel, propri-etress of a disorderly house.
+TOPEKA, Kan., July 2. - Fletcher Helms, deputy sheriff of Shawnee county, is now in jail here charged with malfeasance in office and obtaino'clock yesterday afternoon while ond division hospital.
+Sayles' mental ing money under false pretenses.
+Helms was caught in the act of extorting money from Vera Knowel, proprietress of a disorderly house.